Mark Jackson: Los Angeles Clippers (1992–1994)

-After the 1991–92 season, he was traded to the Los Angeles Clippers, a trade that saw Charles Smith and Doc Rivers go to the Knicks (this was actually a three-team deal, with the Clippers also obtaining Stanley Roberts from the Orlando Magic for draft picks; Roberts had become superfluous in Orlando when the Magic won the draft lottery for his college teammate, Shaquille O'Neal).
-While with the Clippers, Jackson teamed with Danny Manning, Ron Harper and head coach Larry Brown to lead the Clippers to the second of their two consecutive playoff appearances; the Clippers would not reach the playoffs in consecutive years again until the 2011–2012 and 2012–2013 seasons.
+After the 1991–92 season, he was traded to the Los Angeles Clippers, a trade that saw Charles Smith and Doc Rivers go to the Knicks.
+This was a three-team deal with the Clippers also obtaining Stanley Roberts from the Orlando Magic for draft picks; Roberts had become superfluous in Orlando when the Magic won the draft lottery for his college teammate, Shaquille O'Neal).
+With the Clippers, Jackson teamed with Danny Manning, Ron Harper, and head coach Larry Brown to lead the Clippers to the second of their two consecutive playoff appearances.
+The Clippers would not reach the playoffs in consecutive years again until the 2011–2012 and 2012–2013 seasons.

 Indiana Pacers (1994–1996)

-On June 30, 1994, the Indiana Pacers traded Pooh Richardson, Malik Sealy, and the draft rights to Eric Piatkowski for Jackson and the draft rights to Greg Minor.
-With the Pacers, he teamed with Reggie Miller, Rik Smits, Antonio Davis and Dale Davis for five out of the next six seasons to make the Indiana Pacers a contender.
+On June 30, 1994, the Indiana Pacers traded Pooh Richardson, Malik Sealy, and draft rights to Eric Piatkowski for Jackson and draft rights to Greg Minor.
+With the Pacers, he teamed with Reggie Miller, Rik Smits, Antonio Davis, and Dale Davis for five out of the next six seasons to make Indiana a contender.

 Denver Nuggets (1996–1997)

-Jackson was traded to the Denver Nuggets before the 1996–97 NBA season started for Jalen Rose.
+Jackson was traded to the Denver Nuggets before the 1996–97 NBA season for Jalen Rose.

 Return to the Pacers (1997–2000)

-Looking to re-energize the team's on-court performance, Pacers' president Donnie Walsh traded for Jackson and LaSalle Thompson at the trade deadline, giving up Vincent Askew, Eddie Johnson and second round picks in 1997 and 1998.
-The return of Jackson sparked the Pacers, but they still missed the playoffs for the only time in the last decade and a half.
-Jackson would eventually appear in his only NBA Finals as the Pacers' starting point guard in 2000, when they lost to the Los Angeles Lakers in six games.
+The Pacers traded for Jackson and LaSalle Thompson at the trade deadline, giving up Vincent Askew, Eddie Johnson, and second-round picks in 1997 and 1998.
+Jackson's return sparked the Pacers, but they still missed the playoffs for the only time in a decade and a half.

+Jackson appeared in his only NBA Finals as the Pacers' starting point guard in 2000, when they lost to the Los Angeles Lakers in six games.

 Toronto Raptors (2000–2001)

-Jackson would leave the Pacers that off-season for the Toronto Raptors, who needed a point guard and had extra money to spend due to the departure of Tracy McGrady earlier that off-season.
+Jackson left the Pacers that offseason for the Toronto Raptors, who needed a point guard and had extra money due to the departure of Tracy McGrady earlier that off-season.
 Antonio Davis recommended his former Pacers teammate as a suitable replacement.
-Jackson would only play 54 games for the Raptors before being traded at the trade deadline back to the Knicks.
+Jackson would only play 54 games for the Raptors before being traded back to the Knicks at the trade deadline.